SillyTavern/SillyTavern/public/notes/content.md

 _When using Pygmalion models these anchors are automatically disabled, since Pygmalion already generates long enough messages._

-## Instruct Mode

-_This section is under construction.
-Please check later._

 ## Chat import

 **Import chats into SillyTavern**